wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 2. Make a staged app attach package available for the user.
 You can choose between two options:

    - Full registration
    - On-demand registration.
-The applications are shown to the user (in the Start menu) and registration is finished upon the user clicking the app.
+The applications display in the Start menu and registration is complete when the user selects the app.

 1. Remove the application from the user.
 2. Remove the application from the computer.